World War Z: Audiobook

 Random House published an abridged audiobook (5 hours 59 minutes) in 2007, directed by John McElroy and produced by Dan Zitt, with sound editing by Charles De Montebello.
 The book is read by Brooks but includes other actors taking on the roles of the many individual characters who are interviewed in the novel.
-Brooks' previous career in voice acting and voice-over work meant he could recommend a large number of the cast members.
+Brooks's previous career in voice acting and voice-over work meant he could recommend a large number of the cast members.

 On May 14, 2013, Random House Audio released a lengthier (12 hours 9 minutes) audiobook titled World War Z: The Complete Edition (Movie Tie-in Edition): An Oral History of the Zombie War.
 It contains the entirety of the original, abridged audiobook, as well as new recordings of each missing segment.
 Twenty additional actors read the added segments.

 A separate, additional audiobook containing only the new recordings not found in the original abridged audiobook was released simultaneously as World War Z: The Lost Files: A Companion to the Abridged Edition.
 Its length is 6 hours 13 minutes.